pradyung/TungstenChess/README.md

 # Chess Bot

 This is a simple but powerful chess AI built using C++ and SFML.
-The bot uses the negamax algorithm with a depth of 5 moves.
+The bot uses the negamax algorithm with a minimum depth of 5 moves, and a maximum depth of 15 moves (for quiescence search).

 ## Platform